joaotavora/hunchensocket/README.md

 Hunchensocket goal is to support a (mostly) compliant [RFC6455][RFC6455] server.

-Note also that **this is a not-yet-sanctioned fork of the original library by Alexander Kahl**, which lives [here][kahl], but doesn't support the actual RFC, only drafts of the protocol.
+Note also that **this is a fork of the original library by Alexander Kahl**, which lives [here][kahl], but doesn't support the actual RFC, only drafts of the protocol.

-See the [COPYING][copying] for license details file.
+See [COPYING][copying] for license details.

 Installation
 ------------